Pupil Services and Special Education

 - Ensuring that homeless children and youth are identified and enrolled in school, and

-have a full and equal opportunity to succeed in school.- Assisting with enrollment, arranging for transportation and free meals, monitoring school attendance.
+have a full and equal opportunity to succeed in school.- Assisting with enrollment, arranging for transportation and free meals, and monitoring school attendance.

 - Providing school supplies and other related items so they can fully participate.

-- Assist with accessing support services, such as, tutoring, Special Education, English Language Learning, and other resources.
+- Assist with accessing support services, such as tutoring, Special Education, English Language Learning, and other resources.

 - Assist students so they can participate in school activities, field trips, sports, etc.